-Dong Quai (Angelica sinensis) is also spelled Dong Gui.
-Dong quai has been used for many centuries by Chinese doctors.
+Dong Quai (Angelia sinensis) is also spelled Dong Gui.
+This herbal remedy has been used for many centuries by Chinese doctors.
 The plant has a slight anise like flavor.

 Dong quai root has coumarin derivatives which have blood thinning